 The world of auto transport can be overwhelming and confusing.
 There are a lot of options out there to choose from, depending on your needs, your shipping dates and your budget.
 Today we are looking at some of the most inexpensive ways to ship your car.
 Let's get started.

-What is the cheapest way to ship a car?
+If you're looking to ship your car, you probably want to know how to do it cheaply and safely.
 Car Talk researched how to ship your vehicle affordably.
 We’ll compare car shipping options and show you how to get car shipping online price quotes.

 The way we perform any transaction today starts and ends with the internet, and cheap car shipping is no different.
 There are many individual shipping companies with a web presence that are happy to offer you a deal.
 However, like booking hotels and flights, there are now online marketplaces like uShip which will consolidate a list of carriers for you to choose from.

 The way it works is quite simple.
 You plug in the location from which you wish to ship the vehicle, the place you want it to arrive, and then you tell the website what car it is by listing the year make and model.
 You will be asked to create a free account and a password that takes just one moment of time.
 You then hit the go button and your quotes appear.

 The price you see is uShip’s price to offer that service to you via the carrier and uShip will add a transaction fee of around $100 to $150 to your charges.
 Now that you have some price points established. you can take the next step.